Pound falls after IMF urges Kwarteng to ‘re-evaluate’ tax cuts

 Kwasi Kwarteng will now step up efforts to reassure the City about his economic plans amid the criticism and the Bank of England signalling a sharp interest rate rise could be on the way.

-The chancellor will meet investment banks on Wednesday following days of turmoil that saw the pound buffeted and government borrowing costs increase after his mini-Budget spooked the markets with its package of tax cuts and increased borrowing.

-The chancellor insisted he was “confident” his tax-cutting strategy will deliver the promised economic growth.
+The chancellor will meet investment banks on Wednesday following days of turmoil in the market.
+He has so far insisted he was “confident” his tax-cutting strategy will deliver the promised economic growth.

 In response to the criticism a Treasury spokeswoman said: “We have acted at speed to protect households and businesses through this winter and the next, following the unprecedented energy price rise caused by (Vladimir) Putin's illegal actions in Ukraine.”